 \section{PULSATION ANALYSIS}

-Frequency analysis was performed with the light curves of AE UMa in the years 2009, 2010, 2011 and 2012, respectively with the software PERIOD04 (\citet{Lenz2005}), which makes Fourier transformations of the light curves to search for significant peaks in the amplitude spectra.
-Then, the light curves are fitted with the following formula
+Pulsation analysis was performed with the light curves of AE UMa in the years 2009, 2010, 2011 and 2012, respectively with the software PERIOD04 \citep{Lenz2005}, which provides Fourier transformations of the light curves to search for significant peaks in the amplitude spectra until 150 c\,d$^{-1}$, since there is no significant ones above this frequency limit.
+Then, the light curves are fitted with the following formula,

-In Table \ref{tab3} was listed the solutions of up to 37 frequencies whose signal-to-noise ratios (S/N) are larger than 4.0 (\citet{Breger1993}).
+Table~\ref{tab4} lists the solutions of 37 frequencies whose signal-to-noise ratios (S/N) are higher than 4.0 \citep{Breger1993} and the averaged noise level is calculated over the whole frequency range, 0-150~c\,d$^{-1}$ \citep[e.g.,][]{Kepler2005}.
 The solid curves in Figure \ref{fig2} show the fits with the frequency solutions in different years.
-From Table \ref{tab3}, one notes that the 37 frequencies are composed of the fundamental and the first overtone frequencies, their harmonics and linear combinations.
+From Table \ref{tab4}, one notes that the 37 frequencies are composed of the fundamental and the first overtone frequencies, their harmonics and linear combinations.
 As can be noticed, no significant signals are detected in addition to these frequencies.

-Figure \ref{fig3} and Figure \ref{fig4} show the window functions from 2009 to 2012 and the amplitude spectra of the frequency pre-whitening process for the light curves in $V$ observed in 2009 with the 85-cm telescope at Xinglong station of NAOC respectively.
+Figure \ref{fig4} and Figure \ref{fig5} show the window function and the amplitude spectra of the frequency pre-whitening process for the light curves in $V$ in 2009, respectively.

-As can be seen from Figure \ref{fig2}, the constructed curves fit well the observed light curves collected in 2009, 2010, 2011 and 2012, which shows that the fundamental and the first overtone frequencies, their harmonics and linear combinations can explain the pulsation behavior of AE UMa.
+As can be seen from Figure \ref{fig2}, the constructed curves fit well the light curves observed in 2009, 2010, 2011 and 2012, respectively, which shows that the fundamental and the first overtone frequencies, together with their harmonics and linear combinations, can explain the pulsation behavior of AE UMa.

-To show the variations of frequencies and amplitudes of pulsations of the star, we compare our results with those from \citet{Zhou2001}. who collected data for AE UMa from 1974 to 2001.
-By dividing the data into four segments of datasets, \citet{Zhou2001} analyzed the pulsations of AE UMa.
-In Table \ref{tab4}, we listed the pulsation parameters of the fundamental and first overtone frequencies of AE UMa we obtained with those from \citet{Zhou2001}.
+To show the variations of the frequencies and amplitudes of pulsations of the star, we compare our results with those from \citet{Zhou2001}, which analysed the data for AE UMa from 1974 to 2001.
+By dividing the data into four segments of datasets following \citet{Zhou2001}, we resolved the pulsation parameters of the fundamental and the first overtone frequencies of AE UMa and listed them in Table \ref{tab5}.

-From Table \ref{tab4}, one finds that both the amplitudes and the frequencies were subject only to small changes, during a time base of 38 years.
-Considering the precision of the historical data, we nearly cannot get more conclusion about the variation of the frequencies using this method.
-But for amplitude, we can see that $A_{0}$ is stable and $A_{1}$ increasing with slight rate during the last 30 years.